AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-26-angular2-form-validation-component.markdown

 **The first path: The children of Angu-LAHR**

+{:.alert}
+**NOTE:** Since this article was written the change detection order in Angular 2 has been adjusted causing this solution to break and sometimes display two messages.
+It continues to illustrate some interesting concepts in Angular 2, but should not be used as a replacement for ng-messages.
+Rather use one of the other two options shown later in this article.

 >*He was ready and he stepped onto the burning red sand of the first path.
 In the distance he could hear voices.
 >For his journey to succeed, he had to talk to them and convince them to give him the magical key.*